Proxima

 Now Carlos Atanes tells us about his movie "Proxima":

-I made it because when I was child I was a great fan of Sci-Fi films and I wanted to recover that "sense of wonder" which I felt in my childhood watching movies as Silent Running, 2001 or Planet of the Apes.
-Proxima is a homage to those movies and to the people who —like me— dream of conquering the universe.
+I made Proxima because, as a child, I was a huge fan of science fiction films, and I wanted to recapture that "sense of wonder" I felt when watching movies like Silent Running, 2001: A Space Odyssey, or Planet of the Apes.
+Proxima is a tribute to those films —and to all the dreamers who, like me, imagine humanity conquering the universe.

 Watch Made in PROXIMA: Underground science fiction: